Achievable logoAchievable logo

 • Origin from stem cells in the biliary tree

 • Can be hilar (Klatskin) or distal.
-Hilar are located within 2 cm of the bifurcation of the common hepatic duct; distal is further down the common bile duct.
+Hilar tumors are located within 2 cm of the bifurcation of the common hepatic duct; distal tumors are further down the common bile duct.

 Sign up for free to take 1 quiz question on this topic